ingneer/appointdent/README.md

 It also gives us something to talk about at the next stage of the hiring process.

-You should have about 2-4 hours to do the excercise on your own time.
+You should have about 2-4 hours to do the exercise on your own time.
 If possible, submit your results within a week.
 You can spend less time, you can spend more time.
 Up to you.

 Once you're done, package your results however you want and send them to us (Hint: Git is a valuable tool to us)